pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ## Mnemonics

 I am sure many of my readers are familiar with mister _Roy G. Biv_.
-For those of you who are not native English speakers, I am quite sure you will know one of his close relatives (like his Dutch cousin Rog).
-Roy G Biv is a mnemonic for remembering the colours of a rainbow in order (Red, Orange, Yellow, Green, etc..).
+For those of you who are not native English speakers, I bet you mightl know one of his close relatives (like his Dutch cousin Rog). _ROY G BIV_ is a mnemonic for remembering the colours of a rainbow in order (Red, Orange, Yellow, Green, etc..).

 A mnemonic, derived from the Ancient Greek word μνημονικός (mnēmonikos), meaning 'of memory' or 'relating to memory', is a device, tool or pattern designed to assist in remembering information.
 They can go from simple names like Roy from before, over little rhymes to remember important dates in history or the number of days in each month, to entire virtual walks through an imagined space in your head filled with objects and people representing information, so-called memory palaces.